 The Strand is more than just a busy London thoroughfare.
-Running parallel the Thames and connecting Westminster to the City, it has been a focus for political and financial power for centuries.
+Running parallel to the Thames and connecting Westminster to the City, it has been a focus for political and financial power for centuries.
 Somerset House, a few minutes’ walk from the hotel, is just one of the noblemen’s residences that once lined the street.

 Our part in the street’s story begins in 1907, when permission was granted for a ‘grand’ new hotel.
-Two years later The Strand Palace Hotel opened its doors.
+Two years later the Strand Palace opened its doors.
 At that time, a single room with breakfast would have set you back five shillings and six pence – just 27p in today’s money.

 The hotel adapted quickly to the Second World War, providing accommodation for American servicemen, accepting ration vouchers in its restaurants and sheltering guests in its basement during air raids.
 Not everything changed, however – the hotel’s regular dances continued, offering a much-needed escape for war-weary Londoners.